Root beer chicken drummies, straight from your slow cooker! These are the easiest chicken drummies you’ll ever make, and they’re SO delicious!

 But some nights?
 Some nights I’m not in the mood for any complaining.
 Some nights I want to make a “slam dunk” dinner that everyone loves, but doesn’t involve kid food like meatloaf, spaghetti, or mac & cheese.

 Root Beer Chicken Drummies is one of those slam dunk dinners.
-My boys are crazy about chicken drumsticks, especially when they are cooked in root beer!
-Don’t let the soda scare you–the root beer adds a sweetness which is complemented by the slight tang of lemon, ginger, and garlic.
-Rest assured that these drummies elicit cheers from all of my boys.
+My boys are crazy about this root beer chicken dinner!
+Don’t let the soda scare you.
+Root beer adds a sweetness which is complemented by the slight tang of lemon, ginger, and garlic.
+Rest assured that root beer chicken drummies elicit cheers from all of my boys.
 As for me…well, I just sprinkle on a few sesame seeds, add a spinach salad, and suddenly I don’t feel relegated to the kid-food abyss in order to avoid meal time strife.

 The kid-food abyss is no place for the faint of heart.
 Get out while you still can!

 Root Beer Chicken Drummies are a good place to start.

 Start by spraying the inside of a slow cooker crock with olive oil.
 Place the crock into your slow cooker before tackling the sauce ingredients.
 Sauce ingredients can be feisty.
 Show ’em who’s boss.

 Squeeze some ketchup into a large measuring cup, and then pour in some root beer.